Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Our Recommendation

-If you are making this decision today, here is the practical path:
+If you are making this decision today, follow this practical path:

-Start with cloud APIs to validate the use case and establish baseline metrics.
-Once you have proven value and your volume is predictable, migrate the high-volume and sensitive workloads to self-hosted infrastructure.
-Keep cloud APIs for everything else.
+Start with managed cloud platforms to validate the use case, approval design, and baseline economics.
+Once you have proven business value and your volume is predictable, migrate the high-volume and sensitive workloads to self-hosted VPC nodes running open models.
+Keep cloud-managed runtimes for everything else.
+This limits upfront capital risk, prevents the 87% failure rate associated with premature infrastructure optimization, and keeps your engineering team focused on business value first.

 FAQ